 The first part of the challenge, Sunday through Tuesday, was uneventful: life as normal.
 On Wednesday morning, a drunk guy in my neighborhood stopped to chat with me as I was getting into my car to go to the library to do my AA homework.
 He was a mess, holding a tumbler, wearing pajamas.
 I got out of the conversation as quickly as I could and drove off.

-I got only about 20 yards to the stop sign and it hit me that on that very day, two years ago, I had been like that man, drunk during the day.
+I got only about 20 yards to the stop sign when it hit me.
+Exactly two years ago, I had been like that man who was drunk during the day.
 The only difference between that man and me is that he had the energy to get out and walk.
 I wouldn’t get off my couch.
 In that moment, I remembered that this was the first day of the second part of the “God is everything” challenge.
-Something clicked, and I began to see that God had been helping me get sober.
+Something clicked.
+I began to see that God was helping me to get sober.
 I couldn’t do it on my own.

 Learning to Trust

 When my therapist told me to trust the process, it seriously ticked me off.
 I had no concept of “trust” at the time.
 All I knew was fear and doubt.
-But now, 3 years into recovery, I’ve learned to love that quote because it is true.
+Now I’m 3 years into recovery, I’ve learned to love the phrase, because it’s true.

 Sharing my story, listening to the stories of others, commenting on Instagram and encouraging others on their journey with the hope that someone will grasp that they too can get better is what matters most to me.
 The gift I have doesn’t do much unless I give it away.